 Start the application by filling out contact information and basic information about members of your household.
-Even if a member of your family will not need coverage, include them in your application.
+Even if a member of your family will not need coverage, include that relative in your application.

-You need to know Social Security numbers, birthdates, immigration status, disability status, and whether each household member can purchase health insurance through an employer plan.
+You need to know Social Security numbers, birthdates, immigration and disability status, and whether each household member can purchase health insurance through an employer plan.

-Next, you’ll estimate your income for the upcoming year.
+Next you’ll estimate your income for the coming year.
 Include all the following forms of income:

 Self-employment income (net)